UltraCart/rest_api_v2_sdk_javascript/docs/OrderApi.md

 var apiInstance = new UltraCartRestApiV2.OrderApi();

-var orderId = "orderId_example"; // String | The order id to retrieve.
+var orderId = "orderId_example"; // String | The order id to resend the shipment notification for.

-var opts = {
-  'expand': "expand_example" // String | The object expansion to perform on the result.
-See documentation for examples };

 var callback = function(error, data, response) {
   if (error) {